paulachiaramonte/mario-game/README.md

 # mario-game
-Project in which I recreated a simpler version of the arcade game Donkey Kong using 'Pyxel', a game engine for Python.
+Project in which I recreated a simpler version of the arcade game Donkey Kong using 'Pyxel', a game engine using **OOP in Python**
 Final project for the Programming course at the my university

 For able to play, Pyxel must be installed https://github.com/kitao/pyxel